We're currently rolling out 2 changes to the Video Copyright Details page:

 What can I do if my video has a manual claim?

 Depending on the situation, you have a few options if your video has a manual claim:

-- Trim out a segment: You can remove just the claimed segment from your video in YouTube Studio.
-Learn how to trim out a segment.
+- Trim out segment: You can edit out the claimed segment from your video.

-- Mute a song (audio claims only): This option lets you mute the claimed song in your video.
+- Mute song: If the audio in your video is claimed, you may be able to mute the claimed audio.
 You can choose whether to mute just the song or all audio in the video.
-Learn how to mute a song.